India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 5. Market Competition and Price Volatility

 • The market for biomass gasification is still developing, and competition from established players or alternative clean energy solutions can be present.
-Additionally, the price of syngas and other products derived from the process can be volatile, impacting revenue streams and profitability.
+Additionally, the price of biomass feedstock as well as the price for heating or power generated from producer gas and other products derived from the process can be volatile, impacting revenue streams and profitability.

 6. Technology Maturity and Risk Perception

 • While advancements are continuous, biomass gasification technology is still evolving compared to more established energy sources.
-This can lead to higher perceived risks for investors and potential customers who may be unfamiliar with the technology or hesitant to adopt unproven solutions.
+Though the risks are not high in the producer gas generating biomass gasifiers that are currently used in India, there are uncertainties for investors and potential customers who may be unfamiliar with the technology.

 7. Public Perception and Social Acceptance